red-data-tools/red_amber/README.md

 ### Properties

+- [x] `table`

+  Reader of Arrow::Table object inside.

 - [x] `n_rows`, `nrow`, `size`, `length`

-  Show num of rows (data size)
+  Returns num of rows (data size).

 - [x] `n_columns`, `ncol`, `width`

-  Show num of columns (num of vectors).
+  Returns num of columns (num of vectors).

 - [x] `shape`

-  Show shape in an Array[n_rows, n_cols]
+  Returns shape in an Array[n_rows, n_cols].

 - [x] `column_names`, `keys`

-  Return num of keys by an Array
+  Returns num of column names by an Array.

 - [x] `types(class_name: false)`

-  Return types of columns by an Array.
+  Returns types of columns by an Array.
-  If `class_name: true` return Array of Arrow::DataType.
+  If `class_name: true` returns an Array of `Arrow::DataType`.

 - [x] `vectors`

-  Return an Array of Vector.
+  Returns an Array of Vectors.

 - [x] `to_h`

-  Column-oriented data output in a Hash.
+  Returns column-oriented data in a Hash.

 - [x] `to_a`, `raw_records`

-  Return an array of row-oriented data without header.
-If you need column-oriented array, use `.to_h.to_a`
+  Returns an array of row-oriented data without header.
+If you need a column-oriented full array, use `.to_h.to_a`

 - [x] `schema`

-  Returns Hash of column name and data type.
+  Returns column name and data type in a Hash.

 - [x] `==`